Yakovlev Yak-42: Design

 The Yak-42 is a low-winged monoplane of all-metal construction, with a design lifespan of 30,000 one-hour flights.
 It has a pressurised fuselage of circular section, with the cabin designed to carry 120 passengers in six-abreast layout (or 100 passengers for local services with greater space allocated to carry-on luggage and coat stowage).
-The aircraft is flown by a flight crew of two pilots sitting side by side in a flight deck forward of the cabin.
-Access is via two airstairs, one in the underside of the rear fuselage, like that of the Yak-40, and one forward of the cabin on the port side.
+The aircraft is flown by a flight crew of two pilots.
+For access to the cabin two airstairs are available, one in the underside of the rear fuselage, like that of the Yak-40, and one forward of the cabin on the port side.
 Two holds are located under the cabin, carrying baggage, cargo and mail.

 All of the prototypes had main landing gear with two wheels each, with the first serial production aircraft, four main wheels were introduced.
 The wing layout underwent considerable revision during the design process, with the first prototype being built with a wing sweep of 11 degrees and the second prototype with a sweep of 23 degrees.
 After evaluation, the greater sweep of the second prototype was chosen for production.
 Early aircraft had a clean wing leading edge with no control surfaces, and plain trailing edge flaps.
 This changed in later aircraft, which were fitted with leading edge slats, with the trailing edge flaps slotted.

-Two engines were mounted in pods on either side of the rear fuselage, with the third embedded inside the rear fuselage, fed with air via an "S-duct" air inlet.
+Two engines were mounted in pods on either side of the rear fuselage, with the third installed in the rear fuselage, fed with air through an "S-duct" inlet.
 An auxiliary power unit (APU) is also fitted in the rear fuselage.
 No thrust reversers are fitted.
 The aircraft has a T-tail, with both the vertical fin and the horizontal surfaces swept.